VaultaFoundation/docs/native/06_guides/01_create-a-token.md

 Later you will use the `balances_table` type to instantiate a reference to the `balances` table, and use that reference to store and retrieve data to/from the blockchain.

-The `owner` property is of type `name` (EOS account name) and will be used to identify the account that owns the tokens.
+The `owner` property is of type `name` (Vaulta account name) and will be used to identify the account that owns the tokens.
 The `name` type is a way to pack a string into a 64-bit integer efficiently.
 It is limited to a-z, 1-5, and a period, and can be up to 12 characters long.